Bentley Kassal: Political and legislative career (1946–1962)

 Immediately after the war Kassal became active in liberal causes such as the Americans for Democratic Action, the American Veterans Committee, the Draft Eisenhower Movement (for the Democratic nomination), and Volunteers for Stevenson.
 He joined the local anti-Tammany Democratic Club and lost a contested primary for the State Assembly (1950).
 He was a member of the New York State Assembly (New York Co., 5th D.) from 1957 to 1962, sitting in the 171st, 172nd and 173rd New York State Legislatures.
 As an assemblyman, Kassal was regarded as one of the most liberal legislators.
 As his assembly district included the Lincoln Center of the Arts, he introduced and had enacted into law the first Arts Council in the United States.
 He was the only legislator to vote against the annual re-enactment of the Security Risk Law, which mandated that all state employees execute loyalty oaths during the Cold War.
-As a result, the bill was never re-introduced.
 In 1962, he unsuccessfully challenged the incumbent Congressman Leonard Farbstein in the Democratic primary of the 19th District, but was nominated on the Liberal ticket.
 In November 1962, he was defeated by Farbstein, and resumed his law practice as a single practitioner.
 In 1969, Kassal won the Democratic primary for a seat on the New York City Civil Court.